 – Cheque (please allow seven days for clearance).

 2.3 Passengers with physical or mental disabilities or other conditions which may require special treatment or assistance (including Passengers who may require the use of a wheelchair) must advise the Company at the point of enquiry.
-They may then be required to complete a questionnaire and upon receipt of which they may be asked to accept additional Fair Trading Conditions before a confirmation invoice is issued and a contract entered into.
+They may then be required to complete a questionnaire and upon receipt of which they may be asked to accept additional Terms and Conditions before a confirmation invoice is issued and a contract entered into.
 We do however strive to accommodate all passengers.

-2.4 The Company reserves the right to ask any Passenger to provide medical evidence of fitness to travel at the time of booking or at any point up to the beginning of the cruise.
+2.4 The Company reserves the right to ask any Passenger to provide medical evidence of fitness to travel (In exceptional circumstances) at the time of booking or at any point up to the beginning of the cruise.

-2.5 The Company may (at its discretion) offer Passengers at the time of booking a guaranteed cabin booking (a “Guarantee Cabin”).
-Under such offers a Passenger is guaranteed to receive a cabin of a specified type although the precise location of the cabin is at the Company’s discretion.
+2.5 The Company may offer Passengers at the time of booking a guaranteed cabin booking (a “Guarantee Cabin”).
 The Company may (at its discretion) upgrade a Guarantee Cabin to a higher category cabin at no additional cost to the Passenger.
-The Company may allocate specific cabins under guarantee offers at any time up until the Passenger arrives on the vessel at the port of embarkation.
-Once Guarantee Cabins have been allocated, the Company is unable to accept Passenger change requests.
 If Passengers book two or more back-to-back cruises and one or more cruise includes Guarantee Cabins, it is possible that Passengers may be allocated different cabins on each cruise and may need to move between cabins on changeover day(s).

 3 PRICES AND SURCHARGES